Half and Half

-The half and half of cycling holidays - Imagine being on South Scotland’s quiet roads and world-class gravel tracks
+The Road and Gravel cycling holiday - Imagine being on Scotland’s quietest roads and best gravel tracks!

-Gravel bikes are amazing: they roll well on roads, and are perfect for our less than smooth rural lanes, and allow you to ride Galloway's remote gravel paradise.
+Gravel bikes are amazing: they take you into wilderness, and are perfect for our less than smooth rural lanes.

-You stay in two hubs Thornhill - up in the Galloway Highlands, and Gatehouse of Fleet, down at the coast with access to Galloway Forest ( home to the UCI Gralloch gravel race ).
-Together you can ride the Alpine style passes up to Scotland’s highest village and then the now world famous forest gravel of Gatehouse.
+You stay in only two locations Thornhill - up in the Galloway Highlands, and Gatehouse of Fleet, down by the coast with perfect access to Galloway Forest ( home to the UCI Gralloch Gravel Race ).
+In Thornhill you can ride the Alpine style passes up to Scotland’s highest village.
+Ride to Gatehouse, and experience the world famous gravel of Galloway Forest.

-You can do your rides leisurely and enjoy the scenery, or take on big day challenges.
+Rides can be leisurely, enjoying the landscapes, or big day-long challenges.
 There are so many options here.
-A a picnic by the coast, even go to a gallery or two, or challenge yourself to reach the highest village in Scotland (Wanlockhead), or the highest tarmac in Scotland - if you want to go harder.
-Loops are around 40 miles, or more if you want and you will have one transfer day to ride - a beautiful remote moorland cycle down to the coast.
+A picnic by the coast, even go to a gallery or two, or challenge yourself to reach the highest village in Scotland (Wanlockhead), or the highest tarmac in Scotland if you want to go harder.
+Loops are around 40 miles, or more if you want.
+You will have only one transfer day to ride - a remote moorland cycle of tarmac and gravel down to the coast.

-Whatever you do, you will relax in comfortable 4* rated hotels with great food and perhaps a dram too.
+Whatever you do, you will relax in comfortable 4* rated hotels with great food, hospitality and a dram or two perhaps.

 Tour details